Women in Red

-Women in Red is a WikiProject addressing the current gender bias in Wikipedia content.
+Women in Red is a WikiProject intended to address the gender bias in Wikipedia content.
 The project focuses on creating content regarding women's biographies, women's works, and women's issues.

 The project is named after the hyperlinks in existing Wikipedia articles that display in red to indicate that the linked article has yet to be created.
 Since the inception of Ada Lovelace Day, Wikipedia edit-a-thons have been popular activities.
-Research at these events often discovered notable women in STEM who did not have Wikipedia pages, therefore a Red link could be created for that person.
+Research at these events often discovered notable women in STEM who did not have Wikipedia pages, therefore representing a nonexistent article (a red link) could be created for that person.

 History

-Women in Red was conceived by volunteer Wikipedia editor Roger Bamkin in 2015, and volunteer editor Rosie Stephenson-Goodknight joined forces soon thereafter.
+Women in Red was conceived by volunteer Wikipedia editor Roger Bamkin in 2015, who subsequently joined forces with volunteer editor Rosie Stephenson-Goodknight.
 Bamkin had initially coined a name for the project, "Project XX", but that was quickly scrapped in favor of WikiProject Women in Red.

 After the project was up and running, volunteer editor Emily Temple-Wood signed on.
 Her specialty is adding a new Wikipedia article about a female scientist each time somebody harasses her about her volunteer editing efforts.

-At Wikimania 2016, in Esino Lario, Italy, Jimmy Wales, who co-founded Wikipedia in 2001, named Stephenson-Goodknight and Temple-Wood the Wikipedians of the Year, for the prior 12 months, for their effort to fill the gender chasm.
+At Wikimania 2016, in Esino Lario, Italy, Jimmy Wales, who co-founded Wikipedia in 2001, named Stephenson-Goodknight and Temple-Wood the Wikipedians of the Year, for the prior 12 months, for their effort to fill the gender information gap.